oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 `PACKA`, then types defined in `Package A` can be used within `Package B` by identifying them as `PACKA:Some-Package-A-Type`.

-## 4.2 Using References: Keys and Links
+## 4.2 Reference Relationships: Keys and Links

 As noted at the end of Section 3.1 of this CN, JADN recognizes only two kinds of relationship: "contain" and "reference".
 The